 Orthodontics, through the movement of teeth, can use both braces and clear trays such as Invisalign.
 Retainers, palate expanders and space maintainers can be added to the list of orthodontic treatments that may be done.

-My sister had a palate expander and because orthodontics was done earlier, there was no need for her to ever have braces.
+My sister had a palate expander, and because the palate expander was used when she was much younger, it eliminated the need for braces.

 Oral surgery to correct occlusion is rare and used in more severe cases.
-An oral surgeon will perform these treatments, and orthodontics are usually used in conjunction to achieve the best results!
+An oral surgeon will perform these treatments, and orthodontics is usually used in conjunction to achieve the best results!

 How bad teeth alignment bite affects oral health

-The teeth are shaped in a certain way that when we are eating, the food helps to clean/scrape the teeth, removing some of the built-up plaque.
-When people avoid a certain side of their mouth when they eat, there is usually more build-up on that side they avoided.
+The teeth are shaped so that when we eat, the food helps clean/scrape the teeth, removing some of the built-up plaque.
+When people avoid a specific side of their mouth when they eat, there is usually more build-up on that side they avoid.

 When I am doing an exam of the mouth, and there is more build-up on one side, it can be an indication that something is bothering the patient on that side.
 It could be an uncomfortable tooth, lack of teeth or the teeth don’t bite together as well.

 This puts the side that is doing all the work under a lot of stress.
-When one side of the mouth is doing all the work, it can make those teeth wear out more and start to cause problems.
+When one side of the mouth does all the work, it can make those teeth wear out more and cause problems, including;

 - gum disease,